MojoliciousDotIO/mojolicious.io/blog/2018/12/22/use-carton-for-your-mojolicious-app-deployment/index.markdown

 Per default, `carton install` will install all the *features* dependencies, but we can deactivate some:

-    carton install --deployment --without-feature mysql
+    carton install --deployment --without mysql

-In order to provide the correct version for all modules, even the optional ones, do a `carton install` on the development server, and use `--without-feature` only while deploying your application: you need to have a `cpanfile.snapshot` containing all modules.
+In order to provide the correct version for all modules, even the optional ones, do a `carton install` on the development server, and use `--without` (note that this isn't `--without-feature` like `cpanm`) only while deploying your application: you need to have a `cpanfile.snapshot` containing all modules.

 ### Start your application